pouria-faraji/kaggle-hubmap-hpa/readme.md

 1. **Data Preparation**

     First, image masks are generated using `rle2mask` function.
-Second, all 351 images will be divided in groups in 3 sub-folders for train, validation, and test sets.
-Number of images in validation and test folders will be determinned by `TEST_SIZE` .
+Second, all 351 images will be divided into groups in 3 sub-folders for train, validation, and test sets.
+The number of images in validation and test folders will be determined by `TEST_SIZE` .

-    Third, all images will be splitted into patches of `PATCH_SIZE` , then will be augmented by random rotation and random flip.
+    Third, all images will be split into patches of `PATCH_SIZE` , then will be augmented by random rotation and random flip.

 2. **Model Training**

     Two models have been used, which can be accessed using the corresponding filename.

-    One is simple U-Net with *Encoder* and *Decoder* as it's building blocks.
+    One is a simple U-Net with *Encoder* and *Decoder* as its building blocks.
 The corresponding file is `UNet.py`

     The other is a U-Net with *EfficientNet* as the backbone.
 For using this model, `segmentation-model` library must be installed using the following command:

     `pip install segmentation-models`

-    For optimizer, *Adam* is used, and for the loss, *Binary Cross-Entropy*.
-The score metric is *Dice Coefficient*.
-The first 10 epochs the weights of encoders are freezed so they won't change drastically during first epochs of training.
-Then they are unfreezed for training afterwards.
+    For the optimizer, *Adam* is used, and for the loss, *Binary Cross-Entropy*.
+The scoring metric is *Dice Coefficient*.
+In the first 10 epochs, the weights of encoders are frozen so they won't change drastically during the first epochs of training.
+Then they are unfrozen for training afterward.

 3. **Results**